quarbby/legendary-spoon/README.md

 ### update

-The intended use of `/update` is to update data to Elasticsearch periodically, process it and render static html files that can be hosted on Heroku.
+The intended use of `/update` is to update data to Elasticsearch periodically and render static html files that can be hosted on Heroku.

 On loading `localhost:8000/update` , selenium will run chrome driver and begin crawling data according to the list stored at `\techscan_project\techscan\crawl_list.py`.
 Data will be stored into Elasticsearch and static html templates will be saved at`\techscan_project\techscan\pages`